biolimbo/pdf-scribe/README.md

 📄➡️✨ Feed it crusty scanned PDFs, get clean markdown.
 Tesseract when you're broke, Claude when you're bougie.

 A powerful CLI tool for transcribing scanned PDF documents to markdown using OCR.
-Supports both Tesseract (free, local) and Claude Vision AI (superior quality for degraded documents).
+Built specifically for **difficult documents that defeat traditional OCR** – faded text, low-resolution scans, typewriter fonts, highlighter marks, and decades-old legal paperwork.

+Supports both **Tesseract** (free, local) for clean modern scans, and **Claude Vision AI** for everything else.
+When your documents look like they survived a flood, a fire, and a fax machine, Claude Vision will still read them.

 ## Features